delftswa2017/desosa2017/junit5/chapter.md

 You can see the main contributors of JUnit 5 (and to a certain extent JUnit 4) as the most important stakeholders, because they decide which features are included and are not.
-Furthermore we have decided to include American Express as an acquirer because they were the main contributor to the Indigogo campaign that initiated the development of JUnit 5 as mentioned before.
+Furthermore we have decided to include American Express as an acquirer because they were the main contributor to the Indiegogo campaign that initiated the development of JUnit 5 as mentioned before.

 Noteworthy is the relation between JUnit 4 and JUnit 5 as respectively predecessor and successor, we talk about this in more detail in the evolution perspective.
-We have tried to visualize the relation between the two versions of the framework and the IDEs in light of the API that JUnit provides for them.
+We have tried to visualise the relation between the two versions of the framework and the IDEs in light of the API that JUnit provides for them.
 You can also see there are a great many 'Ecosystem enhancers'.
 These are frameworks or plug-ins that use JUnit and provide additional functionality, support or integration options.
 The relationships between ecosystem enhancers themselves shift greatly with the introduction of JUnit 5, allowing them to work together in a better way.